maxh/maxheinritz.com/_posts/2022-12-03-go-for-the-large-market-caps.md

 ## Cybersecurity

 Overall, smaller than I would expect.
-Perhaps than indication the market has room to grow.
+Perhaps an indication the market has room to grow.

 - Palo Alto Networks - 52.21 billion
 - Cloudflare - 15.89 billion